msgoat/cnj-logging-resources/README.md

 Manages all attached resources used by the logging showcases.

-Will install a PostgreSQL instance shared by all monitoring showcases.
+Will install a PostgreSQL instance shared by all logging showcases.

 ## Status